brookk16/Think-IT/README.md

 #### Responsiveness

  The site is fully responsive and functional accross all screen sizes.
 With each chart reshaping to fit the current screen size, and a collapsable hamburger menu, for the link items in the footer.
 However, this dashboard is designed primarily to be used on desktop machines.
 Due to the sizes of some of the charts, and as the charts use svg elements, they do not reshpape themeselves to fit.
 Thus scrollbars will appear on smaller screen sizes, to compansate for their larger size.

+ ## Deployment

+ This website is currently only hosted on Github pages, and can be run by clicking [here](https://brookk16.github.io/Think-IT/).

+ However, please be aware the repository contains additional files not required for the functionality of the website, but for the purpose of the course.
+These files are all located in the "Course"folder, and contain: the sales-data summary file, a wireframe of the original concept (think-it_wireframe.png) and a folder containg minifed files of the HTMl and JS files (that run quicker than the full-size versions).

+## Credits

+The "Think-IT" logo was created by combining the Google font [Pacifico](https://fonts.google.com/specimen/Pacifico) and the fontawesome ["question circle"](https://fontawesome.com/icons/question-circle?style=solid) logo.

+#### Acknowledgements

+* [Mockacroo](https://www.mockaroo.com) was responisble for generating the data for this project.
+* Inspiration for the design of the website came from [Toutapp](https://www1.toutapp.com/product-2/)
+* The code for the "month.js" file came from the [W3schools](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) website